AlexsandroZanella2/Camera-Tools/README.md

 # Camera-Tools
-Camera Tools is an example of using the fully functional Google ML Kit
+Camera Tools is a fully functional example of using the Google ML Kit